ahmetsbilgin/finbrain-python/README.md

 Plot helpers in a nutshell

-- show – defaults to True, so the chart appears immediately.
+- `show` – defaults to True, so the chart appears immediately.

-- as_json=True – skips display and returns the figure as a Plotly-JSON string, ready to embed elsewhere.
+- `as_json=True` – skips display and returns the figure as a Plotly-JSON string, ready to embed elsewhere.

 ```
-# App Ratings Chart - Google Play
+# App Ratings Chart - Apple App Store (or Google Play Store)
 fb.plot.app_ratings("S&P 500", "AMZN",
-                    store="play",
-                    date_from="2025-01-01",
-                    date_to="2025-06-30")

-# App Ratings Chart - Apple App Store
-fb.plot.app_ratings("S&P 500", "AMZN",
-                    store="app",
+                    store="app",                # "play" for Google Play Store
                     date_from="2025-01-01",
                     date_to="2025-06-30")